TommyFurgi/Concurrency-theory/README.md

 ## Overview

-This repository contains resources and task implementations for the Concurrency Theory course at AGH University of Science and Technology in Cracow in the academic year 2024/2025.
-The course covers fundamental concepts in concurrency, focusing on synchronization, process communication, and algorithmic approaches to concurrent programming.
+This repository contains resources and implementations for the **Concurrency Theory** course at AGH University of Science and Technology in Cracow for the academic year 2024/2025.
+The course explores key concepts in concurrency, focusing on synchronization, inter-process communication, and algorithmic solutions for concurrent programming challenges.

 ## Covered topics